ESPN3

-ESPN3 (formerly ESPN360 and ESPN3.com) is an online streaming service owned by ESPN Inc., a joint venture between the Walt Disney Company (which operates the network, through its 80% controlling ownership interest) and Hearst Communications (which holds the remaining 20% interest), that provides live streams and replays of global sports events to sports fans in the United States.
+ESPN3 (formerly ESPN360 and ESPN3.com) was an online streaming service owned by ESPN, a joint venture between the Walt Disney Company (which operated the network, through its 80% controlling ownership interest) and Hearst Communications (which held the remaining 20% interest).
+It provided live streams and replays of global sports events to sports fans in the United States.

+The service quietly closed December 2, 2025, after its content was merged into ESPN's self-titled streaming service in full.

 History

-The use of the name ESPN3 was discussed as early as 1996 for the channel that would eventually become known as ESPNews.
+The use of the name ESPN3 was discussed as early as 1996, for the channel that would eventually become known as ESPNews.
 The website began in 2005 as ESPN360.com, a mostly on-demand video website.
-In September 2007, ESPN360.com shifted away from on-demand content, such as studio shows, and shifted toward placing "emphasis on live events".
+In September 2007, ESPN360.com began replacing its on-demand content, such as studio shows, with live sports coverage and shifted towards a "emphasis on live events".
+In December 2008, ESPN360.com began airing commercials featuring pitchman Billy Mays.

-On April 4, 2010, ESPN360.com re-launched as ESPN3.com.
-On August 31, 2011, the service became simply known as ESPN3, and was incorporated into the WatchESPN app (which carries simulcasts of ESPN, ESPN2, ESPNU, ESPNews, ESPN Deportes, ESPN Goal Line, ESPN Buzzer Beater, SEC Network and Longhorn Network for cable subscribers).
+On April 4, 2010, ESPN360.com relaunched as ESPN3.com.
+On August 31, 2011, the service became known as simply ESPN3, and was incorporated into the WatchESPN app (which carries simulcasts of ESPN, ESPN2, ESPNU, ESPNews, ESPN Deportes, ESPN Goal Line, ESPN Buzzer Beater, SEC Network and Longhorn Network for cable subscribers).

 In April 2018, a new subscription over-the-top content service called ESPN+ launched.
 ESPN+ is a separate service which does not include content from ESPN3 or ESPN's linear channels.
-A substantial number of programs that had previously been available on ESPN3 have since moved to ESPN+.
-This has drawn criticism online since such content has been effectively paywalled behind a separate subscription.
-ESPN3 and ESPN+ were effectively integrated with the August 2025 launch of the ESPN all-in-one streaming service.
+A substantial number of programs that had previously been available on ESPN3 moved to ESPN+.
+This received criticism online since such content were effectively paywalled behind a separate subscription.

+ESPN3 and ESPN+ were effectively integrated with the August 2025 launch of the new ESPN DTC service; in December 2025, ESPN quietly discontinued ESPN3.

 Description

-As of 2025, ESPN3 broadcasts alternate camera angles of programming airing in simulcast on one of the linear networks (see ESPN Megacast), panorama coverage of multiple courts (in the case of bracket tournaments, especially for major tennis tournaments), Spanish dubs not carried on ESPN Deportes, and a limited amount of exclusive college sports programming, mostly from smaller colleges and universities.
-ESPN3 also simulcasts select "ESPN on ABC" programming.
+At the time of its closure, ESPN3 broadcast most of ABC's sports programming as well as alternate camera angles of programming airing in simulcast on one of the linear networks (similar to ESPN Megacast), panorama coverage of multiple courts (in the case of bracket tournaments, especially for major tennis tournaments), Spanish dubs not carried on ESPN Deportes, and a limited amount of exclusive college sports programming, mostly from smaller colleges and universities.

-In contrast to WatchESPN and other TV Everywhere services, access to ESPN3 from computers is automatically determined by assessing the incoming IP address.
-Those accessing from outside their usual network or from a mobile device can (and must) use their TV Everywhere login to access ESPN3 content.
+In contrast to WatchESPN and other TV Everywhere services, access to ESPN3 from computers was automatically determined by assessing the incoming IP address without the need for a direct login.
+Those accessing from outside their usual network or from a mobile device had to use their TV Everywhere login to access ESPN3 content.